Lunch-box/SimpleOrderRouting/Backlog.md

 # SOR Backlog

+1. Migrate Market into another project as ExternalMarket

+1. To introduce IMarket/Market for indomain use

 1. To introduce the concept of (financial) instrument (mandatory to support the concept of *Market data* feeds)

 1. To introduce the notion of market data and the MarketData API & Port/Adapter (starting from our acceptance tests)